tmr08c/tmr08c.github.io/content/blog/using-mix-install-for-benchmarks/index.md

 categories: ["elixir"]
 ---

-In a previous post (ADD LINK), I discussed using [`Mix.install`](https://hexdocs.pm/mix/1.12/Mix.html#install/2) which was released as an experimental feature in Elixir [1.12](https://hexdocs.pm/elixir/1.12/changelog.html).
-In this post, I want to share a use case I have found for `Mix.install`: benchmarks.
+In a [previous post](2021/05/using-mix-install/), I covered using the [recently released](https://hexdocs.pm/elixir/1.12/changelog.html) function, [`Mix.install`](https://hexdocs.pm/mix/1.12/Mix.html#install/2).
+In this post, I cover how to use `Mix.install` for benchmarking.

 If you are interested in (micro) benchmarking, you may already be familiar with [benchee](https://github.com/bencheeorg/benchee).
 Benchee provides the ability to collect and compare metrics about speed (via iterations per second) and memory usage for your function calls.

 Because benchee is a third-party library, we have to install it via [hex](https://hex.pm/).
-Benchee is useful enough that it's useful to include it as a dev-dependency in your project, but, with `Mix.install`, you don't _have_ to.
-This can be useful for non-application specific benchmarks and providing a way to share your entire benchmark script with others.
+While benchee is useful enough to include it as a dev-dependency in your project, you may no longer _have_ to with `Mix.install`.

 Let's take a look at an example ~stolen~ copied directly from the [benchee README](https://github.com/bencheeorg/benchee#benchee----)